-The Schedule of Expenditures of Federal Awards is prepared on the modified accrual basis of accounting consistent with Orting's Financial Statements.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Sequim School District's financial statements.
+The Sequim School District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
-District records should be
+District records should be consulted to determine amounts expended or matched from non-federal sources.